QBeukelman/debianVM/README.md

 For administrative purposes, in particular, for controlling access to files and other system resources, it is useful to organize users into group.

-> For example, the people in a team working on a single project, and thus sharing a common set of files, might all be made members of the same group.
+> e.g. the people in a team working on a single project, and thus sharing a common set of files, might all be made members of the same group.
 In early UNIX implementations, a user could be a member of only one group.

 <br />